-- > MBT practitioner trainees must read the MBT manual and have attended a 3 day basic introductory course. - > Attended a recognised 2 day practitioner certificate course (formerly advanced course) - > Four patients or two groups must be treated using MBT as the primary intervention for a minimum of 24 sessions. - Patients (minimum of 2 or 1 group) should have a primary diagnosis of Borderline Personality Disorder. - > Supervision of the cases with a Level D qualified MBT supervisor is required. - > Some sessions of each treatment must be recorded (video/audio).
-A minimum of three 15 minute sections from different sessions from each treatment selected by the trainee will be submitted for formal review with reference to MBT competencies (see below). - > Supervision should be conducted weekly initially either individually or in a group format.
+- MBT practitioner trainees must read the MBT manual and have attended a 3 day basic introductory course. - > Attended a recognised 2-day practitioner certificate course (formerly advanced course) - Four individual patients or two groups or two individual patients + one group must be treated using MBT as the primary intervention for a minimum of 24 sessions (as part of an MBT treatment of 12 - 18 months duration) - Participation in or working knowledge of MBT-Introductory group or Socialisation to MBT model in individual sessions. - Patients (minimum of 2 or 1 group) should have a primary diagnosis of Borderline Personality Disorder. - Supervision of the cases with a Level D qualified MBT supervisor is required. - Some sessions of each treatment must be recorded (video).
+If video is impractical audio recording is acceptable if agreed with supervisor.
+A minimum of three 15-minute sections from different sessions from each treatment selected by the trainee will be submitted for formal review with reference to MBT competencies (see below). - Supervision should be conducted either individually or in a group format.
 Each trainee must receive at least 4 hours supervision for each case. - > A reflective written statement must be produced on completion of each case. - > A satisfactory supervisor's report must also be provided.